Frequently asked questions

 How do I know whether to take the SAT or the ACT?

-The current SAT includes reading, math, writing and language, and an optional essay, and is designed to designed to measure your reasoning skills.
+The current SAT includes reading, math, writing and language, and an optional essay, and is designed to measure your reasoning skills.
+(The optional SAT essay will be discontinued after June 2021.)

 The ACT is composed of a total of five sections: mathematics, English, reading, science, and one essay.
 The ACT is designed to test the knowledge you have built throughout high school.
 Because of this, ACT already gives colleges an insight into a student's specific academic knowledge.